pi-star-2025/pi_star/Genetics/RNA.md

 However, a virus with RNA could pass along a highly linear message, which behaves more mechanically.

-RNA behaves like quantum strings, whereas as DNA behaves like quantum waves.
+RNA behaves like quantum strings, whereas DNA behaves like quantum waves.

 RNA is a smart string; DNA is a smart wave.